jemacom/cryptomon/Readme.md

 # CryptoMon

-CryptoMon gives you an insight about the vibrant world of cryptocurrencies by listing their prices at demand.
+CryptoMon gives you an insight about the vibrant world of cryptocurrencies by listing their prices.

+## Description

 The project is composed of three microservices:
 * `pricingsvc` Pricing Service that keeps the up-to-date pricing information